dbohlender/canfar.github.io/docs/batch.md

 - `arguments` contains the arguments we want to pass to the `executable`
 - `queue` means "sends a job" with the `arguments` previously defined

+### Multi jobs per VM or Multi-threading

+By default, a batch scheduled VM will spawn the same amount of jobs as there are CPUs in the requested flavour.
+A c2.low flavour will launch a 2 cores VM, thus launch 2 jobs per VM.
+It could be more efficient, and request an 8 cores flavours that will spawn 8 jobs per VM.
+The I/O will also be improved, since job separation will be done at HTCondor level instead at the hypervisor.
+However if you need the whole VM for your job, such as in multi-threading, you will need extra requirements.
+In this case use one of the following parameter in your job submission file:
+- request_memory = XXX
+- request_cpus = XXX
+- request_disk = XXX
+You can also add a different request parameter per job.
+The VMs will be dynamically partioned into jobs to maximally fit the VM flavour.
+See the [submission manual page](http://research.cs.wisc.edu/htcondor/manual/current/condor_submit.html) for reference on the HTCondor request parameters.

 ## Managing Batch Jobs on the submission host

 ### Job Submission